 The above consequences are serious, yes.
 As you’ll find out, though, it can get a whole lot worse.
 For example, the association can file a lien on your property.
 If you sell the property, the lien and any other fees will be deducted before you get your money.

-As I mentioned earlier, different states have different laws.
 In some states, you can be evicted from your property, although this only occurs in drastic situations.
 In this case, the association would rent out your unit or home until you are all caught up on your payments.
 In rare instances, your property can also be foreclosed on.
 Associations typically try to avoid this route, as the responsibility for all taxes and utilities falls to the HOA.

-Now, we want to hear from you.
-Do you have any other tips when it comes to dealing with HOA dues?
-Let us know in the comments below!
 If you’re in a market for a home with or without HOA dues, talk to a Home Loan Expert today!